 The Power Ranch Farmers Market offers a great mid-week stop for items from a variety of fresh food vendors, food trucks, and local artisans.
 According to the market’s website, “Ray’s Market believes people need to have a relationship with the people who provide [food], not just food products, but the total family fun environment,” .

 Hours: Wednesdays from 4 p.m. to 8 p.m.

 Designed to exude a “European feel,” the Camelback Market features some of the freshest local produce, plus you’ll find imported fruits and vegetables.
 Also, expect to discover a variety of foods, drinks and gifts imported from the south of France.

 Late Oct-Early May: Saturdays from 9 a.m. to 1 p.m.

 The Farm at Agritopia describes itself as a “certified organic urban farm in the heart of Agritopia, growing produce for our local community.”
 The farm produces organic herbs, vegetables, fruits and grains that are available for purchase through either the Gilbert Farmers Market (number 3 on this list) or the on-site Agritopia Farm Stand.

 8. Fountain Hills Farmers Market

-With more than 20 vendors offering a variety of locally grown produce weekly, you don’t want to miss this market.
-It also provides the unique aspect that it’s held in conjunction with Art on the Avenue, which features art from more than 30 local artists, making for a one-of-a-kind, all-inclusive experience.
+More than 20 vendors offer a variety of locally grown produce weekly at the Fountain Hills Farmers Market.
+Uniquely, it’s held in conjunction with Art on the Avenue, which features art from more than 30 local artists, making for a one-of-a-kind, all-inclusive experience.